thiloreski/cookiewasher/README.md

 9) -14) for expiry, lastAccessed, creationTime:
    two columns each, first for a time diff (e.h. '+3 days'), second for relation: later, earlier

-   examnple : fire for all cookies older that 10 days: created earliert than 10 day back
+   example : fire for all cookies older that 10 days: created earlier than 10 day back

    creationTime value: "-10" relation to creationTime value: "earlier" simple rule: